Zenika/goru/pdf-api/README.md

 ]
 ```

-A new PDF named with current timestamp gets generated on disk.
+WARNING !
+The PDF file gets modified in place without backup !

 ## Run in CLI mode
 Download a PDF to manipulate :